-On Shopify’s payment page, they go on to add that you must follow all local, state, and federal laws including the ones enforced in the different areas your customers reside.
-Lastly, they explicitly say, they CBD cannot be derived from marijuana.
+On Shopify’s payment page, they go on to add that you must follow all local, state, and federal laws, including the ones enforced in the different areas your customers reside.
+Lastly, they explicitly say that CBD cannot be derived from marijuana.

-Keep in mind, selling products on their site, and utilizing a merchant account are two very different things.
-In order to accept credit cards or make direct debit transactions, you’ll have to find a high risk payment gateway for your Shopify hemp store.
+Remember, selling products on their site and utilizing a merchant account is very different.
+To accept credit cards or make direct debit transactions, you’ll have to find a high risk payment gateway for your Shopify hemp store.

-If you’re wondering “What payment gateway does Shopify use?”, the answer is they have their own.
-In 2013, Shopify launched their gateway and merchant tool called Shopify Payments.
+If you’re wondering, “What payment gateway does Shopify use?” the answer is they have their own.
+In 2013, Shopify launched its gateway and merchant tool called Shopify Payments.
 It allows store owners to go directly through Shopify to get online credit card processing.

 Unfortunately, Shopify Payments isn’t willing to undertake the risks and changing legal landscape associated with CBD merchant accounts.
 Nonetheless, there are excellent third-party companies that easily integrate with the platform.

-This caveat is part of their Terms and Conditions when you sign up to use Shopify Payments.
-Therefore, if you’re already using their service, and you plan on adding a CBD or hemp item on your site, you will have to seek out different providers.
-Otherwise, Shopify may shut down your payment processing and put all of your transactions on hold.
+This caveat is part of their Terms and Conditions when you sign up for Shopify Payments.
+Therefore, if you’re already using their service and plan on adding a CBD or hemp item to your site, you must seek out different providers.
+Otherwise, Shopify may shut down your payment processing and put your transactions on hold.

 Not to worry, third-party CBD payment gateways have higher thresholds when it comes to regulation.
-Each has their own banking partners, and conditions.
+Each has its banking partners and conditions.
 Be sure to find one that will work with you to customize a merchant account for your store.

 Shopify Payments Gateway vs Third-Party Gateways

 The rates and approval process for third-party gateways are different.
-Unlike the instant approvals you get from mainstream providers like PayPal or Stripe, high risk account providers, collect more information to create a detailed file for your business.
-This is reviewed in the underwriting process where banks will compile a specific package for your business needs.
+Unlike the instant approvals from mainstream providers like PayPal or Stripe, high risk account providers collect more information to create a detailed file for your business.
+This is reviewed in the underwriting process, where banks will compile a specific package for your business needs.